DevSpeedjs/filterjs/readme.md

 ### disableBlacklist

-> The  `disableblacklist`  disables the blacklist functionality  which means the `censor()` function won't filter the text it will just return the text as it was.
+> The  `disableblacklist`  disables the blacklist functionality  which means the `censor()` function won't filter the text. it will just return the text.

 ## censor Function
-> checks if the message has a blacklist and censor it like this  ****.  note that this package already have default blacklist  words if you want to see what it looks like **click here**
+> checks if the text have any blacklist words in it. note that this package already have default blacklist  words if you want to see what it looks like **click here**

 ```js
 const mystr = new TextFilter({